fgnass/node-dev/README.md

 ## Passing arguments to node

-All command-line arguments that are no `node-dev` options are passed on to the `node` process.
+All command-line arguments that are not `node-dev` options are passed on to the `node` process.

+Please note: you may need to separate your script from other command line options with `--`, for example:

+`node-dev --some-node-args -- my-script.js`

 # Installation